mattp0irier/quick-interpreter/README.md

 ##### Generation
 Once a test is created, it can be outputted using the `generate` command.
 A plaintext name to be displayed as the header of the output file, the number of versions of the test to generate, and if the question order should be shuffled is specified as flags for the command.

+In an effort to improve readability, Quick will avoid splitting a question between two pages.
+Quick assumes 12-point, single spaced font, making for 50 lines per page.
+Quick automatically moves a question to the top of the next page if there is not enough space left on the current page.

 ```
 generate test2 "Example Exam: Test 2";
 generate test1 "Example Exam: Test 1" 4 shuffle;